-Handout #21 Curtiss P-40 Warhawk
+Handout #21 Curtiss Warhawk P-40N

-The Curtiss P-40 Warhawk was the first Army Air Corp fighter produced in great numbers and was America's first fighter when the United States entered World War II.
-At that time.
-Germany and Japan had already been at war and had made vast improvements to their aircraft while the P-40 was just entering combat.
-Outclassed in technology and performance of enemy fighters, the Warhawk was pressed into service all over the world.
-Well over two thousand of these aircraft were in service by the end of 1941.
+The Curtiss Warhawk P-40N was the first Army Air Corp fighter produced in great numbers and was America's first fighter when the United States entered World War II.
+At that time, Germany and Japan had already been at war and had made vast improvements to their aircraft while the P-40 was just entering combat.
+Outclassed in the technology and performance of enemy fighters, the Warhawk was pressed into service all over the world.
+Over two thousand of these aircraft were in service by the end of 1941.

-The American Volunteer Group (AVG) serving in China were more commonly known as the Flying Tigers.
+The American Volunteer Group (AVG) serving in China was more commonly known as the Flying Tigers.
 They were the first Americans to regularly see combat against the Japanese.
-Legend says the Flying Tigers painted a shark's mouth on the nose of their aircraft because British pilot's in Singapore told them the Japanese were afraid of the tiger shark.
+Legend says the Flying Tigers painted a shark's mouth on the nose of their aircraft because British pilots in Singapore told them the Japanese were afraid of the tiger shark.
 It wasn't true!
 Even though the AVG's P-40s were not as powerful or great in numbers as the Japanese aircraft, they used strategies and tactics that would give them the upper hand in combat.
-Many of the lessons men serving in China learned in combat were later used when these men returned to the U.S. to train others who had not yet faced warfare first hand.
+Many of the lessons men serving in China learned in combat were later used when these men returned to the U.S. to train others who had not yet faced warfare firsthand.

-The P-40 was originally armed with only two machine guns but eventually it was increased to six .50 caliber machine guns.
+The P-40 was originally armed with only two machine guns but eventually, it was increased to six .50 caliber machine guns.
 It could not climb very fast compared to many fighters being used by Germany and Japan.
 Curtiss tried to improve its performance by putting engines in with even more power until the final version was an Allison V-12 that had 1,200 horsepower giving it a top speed of 343 mph.
 Other aircraft such as the P-38 Lightning and the P-51 Mustang that were more powerful and maneuverable either numbered in the dozens or existed in prototype form at the beginning of 1942.
 Simply put, the P-40 was one of the only aircraft the U.S. had in great numbers to go to war with and give to their allies as well.

-The United States alone had P-40s stationed in all sorts of climates and conditions from the frozen airfields in Alaska to the deserts of North Africa and from the muddy airstrips on South Pacific islands to the sun baked runways of the Mediterranean.
+The United States alone had P-40s stationed in all sorts of climates and conditions from the frozen airfields in Alaska to the deserts of North Africa and from the muddy airstrips on South Pacific islands to the sun-baked runways of the Mediterranean.
 Being the first fighter to be put into combat, many Americans have fond memories of the Warhawk going against incalculable odds.
-Despite their aircraft being technologically inferior to that of their rivals, the P-40 pilot's individual skill and tactics in the skies often gave them the advantage in the long run.
+Despite their aircraft being technologically inferior to that of their rivals, the P-40 pilot's individual skill and tactics in the skies often gave them an advantage in the long run.
 In all, 13,738 P-40s were built by Curtiss from their headquarters in Buffalo, New York from 1938 to 1944.

-While visiting the Palm Springs Air Museum, look for the Kittyhawk P-40N.
+While visiting the Palm Springs Air Museum, look for the Warhawk P-40N.
+To view the museum's Warbird Wednesday video on this aircraft, scan the barcode.